 Activision Blizzard, Inc (ATVI) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the company had gained 1% over the past month.
-This has outpaced the Consumer Discretionary sector's loss of 11.25% and the S&P 500's loss of 7.68% in that time.
+Heading into today, shares of the company had lost 2.39% over the past month, outpacing the Consumer Discretionary sector's loss of 12.05% and the S&P 500's loss of 5.01% in that time.

-Activision Blizzard, Inc will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Activision Blizzard, Inc to post earnings of $0.71 per share.
-This would mark a year-over-year decline of 15.48%.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.8 billion, down 12.86% from the prior-year quarter.
+Investors will be hoping for strength from Activision Blizzard, Inc as it approaches its next earnings release.
+In that report, analysts expect Activision Blizzard, Inc to post earnings of $0.73 per share.
+This would mark a year-over-year decline of 13.1%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.8 billion, down 12.86% from the year-ago period.

-Any recent changes to analyst estimates for Activision Blizzard, Inc should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for Activision Blizzard, Inc. These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 0.69% higher within the past month.
-Activision Blizzard, Inc is currently sporting a Zacks Rank of #5 (Strong Sell).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Activision Blizzard, Inc is currently sporting a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that Activision Blizzard, Inc has a Forward P/E ratio of 22.58 right now.
-Its industry sports an average Forward P/E of 17.33, so we one might conclude that Activision Blizzard, Inc is trading at a premium comparatively.
+Looking at its valuation, Activision Blizzard, Inc is holding a Forward P/E ratio of 22.08.
+This valuation marks a premium compared to its industry's average Forward P/E of 16.95.

 The Toys - Games - Hobbies industry is part of the Consumer Discretionary sector.
-This group has a Zacks Industry Rank of 170, putting it in the bottom 34% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 66, which puts it in the top 26% of all 250+ industries.

+To follow ATVI in the coming trading sessions, be sure to utilize Zacks.com.

 Click to get this free report